30 EASY Hikes In Banff For The Whole Family

 Take a pleasant stroll around Johnson Lake and enjoy the mountain scenery.
 It’s a straightforward hike at an even elevation and makes for a great evening or morning walk as it’s not too far from Banff town and very close to Two Jack Lake campsite.

-The trail works its way through the forest and offers some astounding views over the lake back to Cascade Mountain looming high above.
-The lake is tranquil and a great place to go stand up paddleboarding or even take a swim if you’re brave enough.
+The trail works its way through the forest and offers astounding views over the lake back to Cascade Mountain looming high above.
+The lake is tranquil and a great place to go stand-up paddleboarding or even take a swim if you’re brave enough.
 Keep an eye out for a rope swing!

 Surprise Corner To Hoodoos

-This is an excellent easy Banff Hike that’s just outside of town.
+This is an excellent hike that’s just outside of town.
 The trail follows along the Bow River and moves around Tunnel Mountain.
-As you hike along the river, you’ll find amazing views of the Bow and Spray Valley, including the iconic view of the Banff Springs Hotel over the Bow River (called Surprise Corner).
+As you hike along the river, you’ll find amazing views of the Bow and Spray Valley, including the iconic Banff Springs Hotel over the Bow River from Surprise Corner.

 You’ll also find the Hoodoos along the hike, a series of thin spires of rock formed after years of erosion.
 You’ll be amazed at how quickly you enter the wilderness as it sits right at the doorstep of the town of Banff.